622 Lovejoy Rd. NW

 Tempting though it is to choose a countertop based on looks alone, a material's durability, maintenance and, of course, cost are also important factors to consider when making a selection for a kitchen countertop.

-Granite, the top choice in countertops, is available in a variety of shades such as blacks, whites, greens, corals and beiges, and no two pieces are exactly the same.
-Granite is available in two finishes.
+Granite, the top choice in countertops, is available in a variety of shades such as blacks, whites, greens, corals and beiges and, as it is a natural material, no two pieces are exactly the same.
+Granite is available in two finishes... polished and matte.
 A polished finish results in a shiny look and often darkens the appearance of the stone, while honing is soft and matte.
 Costs for granite depend on many variables, including color, finish and origin of the stone.

 Other natural stone materials, like marble, limestone and soapstone, are softer than granite and require delicate use and greater care.
 All stone countertops must be sealed periodically.